 In our tunes sessions, we play a mix of jigs, reels, waltzes, marches and airs.
 You’ll hear the tune leaders playing live fiddle & guitar (see below) so that you can play along at home.
 Everyone joining in will be muted during the tunes (Zoom cannot process multiple audio feeds at once) which means you won’t hear each other, and we won’t hear you…but we’ll still all be playing music together, and your microphone can be un-muted in between tunes.

 Monday night is our ‘steady session’ where we play tunes a little slower.
 We go a bit faster on Thursday nights, though encourage everyone to come and give it a try.
 Every week, we play through the tune sets in our tunebook, which includes sheet music and chords.
 You can download the latest version here: Online Sessions Tunebook Jan 2021.
-We start our sessions with a favourite Scottish air, Cumbernauld House (you may like to download our harmony version), and traditionally end with Ashokan Farewell.
+We start our sessions with a favourite Scottish air, Cumbernauld House, and traditionally end with Ashokan Farewell.
+You can also play along with us in harmony using the Phoenix Folk Harmonies and Duets Series.
+Click here for more details.

 If you’d like some extra practice, or if Zoom isn’t for you, we are also offering Virtual Session playalong videos.
 All of the tunes in our tunebook are included in these videos.
 We also run a monthly Virtual Ensemble video project.